Scrap ‘arbitrary’ fiscal rules and invest, Rachel Reeves’ economic advisor urges

 And he argued there had been too much focus on balancing budgets in the short run without looking at the cost of postponing long-term investments.

-"The government must start to focus on the net public assets of the country, and not the fiscal position, in order that much needed investments that create large positive multipliers can be unleashed," he wrote.
+“The government must start to focus on the net public assets of the country, and not the fiscal position, in order that much-needed investments that create large positive multipliers can be unleashed,” he wrote.

 Lord O’Neill said the UK had “vast” infrastructure needs and that a lack of cash for projects like Northern Powerhouse Rail and reopening west London’s Hammersmith Bridge was holding the UK back.